Please read the entire FAQ. It will answer your questions about Taste and See Gardens.

 Where is the farm located?

 Taste and See Gardens is located in Ixonia Wisconsin.
 If you have been to Ebert’s Greenhouse Village, we are located just south of them.
 If you have never been to Ebert’s, go visit them because you are missing out on a beautiful experience!
-Mark Ebert has built a wonderful village that truly honors Jesus Christ!
+Mark and his family have built a wonderful village that truly honors Jesus Christ in all that they do!

 Why a Pick-Your-Own Farm?